The Shopify backup is a critical job for Shopify store owners to complete on a regular basis.

 which creates a CSV for your shop theme and data.

-If you find yourself in this situation, there are alternative approaches to take.
+If you find yourself in this situation, alternative approaches exist.

 #2 – Backing Up Your Store with Help